Last Updated on

 Reducing friction in your checkout flow is one of the most effective ways to improve your mobile user experience.

-Checking out is usually more difficult and more frustrating on mobile, which is probably why the average conversion rate on mobile ecommerce sites is half the average CVR on desktop.
+Checking out is usually more difficult and more frustrating on mobile, which is probably why the average conversion rate on mobile eCommerce sites is half the average CVR on desktop.

 So how can we make this easier?
 Minimizing the amount of text input needed is one thing.
 Allow users to create an account and save their details and don’t ask for any unnecessary details - or at least, make these fields optional (and make it clear what’s optional and what’s required).